| Maxim Claes

 - Unwrap your hand wrap and find the thumb loop.

-- Place the thumb loop around your thumb and pull the wrap across the back of your hand.
+- Place the thumb loop around your thumb and pull the wrap across the back of your hand, so that it will be secure when you make a fist.

 - Wrap around the palm of your hand three times and then cross over the back of your hand and wrap around your wrist three times.